WA's Wildflower Country: 7-Day Road Trip

 John Forrest Lookout

-Venture through pastoral and mining country to the John Forrest Lookout which forms part of the Perenjori-Rothsay Heritage Trail.
-The trail is a 180-kilometre round trip which encapsulates the Perenjori Museum (originally the Bank of NSW building), Rothsay townsite, famed rabbit-proof fence road to Camel Soak and Monger’s Lake Lookout (an Aboriginal heritage site, which tradition says was formed by the Bimurra creator being).
+Before heading south to Dalwallinu, journey through pastoral and mining country with a visit to the John Forrest Lookout, part of the Perenjori-Rothsay Heritage Trail.
+This 180-kilometre round trip includes the Perenjori Museum, Rothsay townsite, the Rabbit-Proof Fence road to Camel Soak, and Monger's Lake Lookout, an Aboriginal heritage site.

 Camel Soak